-HB 2045 would establish the Kansas Office of Early Childhood, update law regulating child care centers and child care homes, and provide certain definitions, staffing requirements, and requirements for professional development training.
+House Sub. for HB 2294 would establish the Kansas Office of Early Childhood, update law regulating child care centers and child care homes, and provide certain definitions, staffing requirements, and professional development training.

-The bill would transfer Kansas Department of Health and Environment (KDHE) statutes related to Lexie's Law to the Office of Early Childhood with certain modifications.
+The bill would transfer KDHE statutes related to Lexie's Law to the Office of Early Childhood with certain modifications.

-Kansas Office of Early Childhood
+Kansas Office of Early Childhood (New Section 8)